-For information on possibilities (which differ depending on the individual instruction), see section 9, Instruction Descriptions, in the SH-4 Software Manual.
+These possibilities are shown in the individual instruction descriptions.
 All exception events that originate in the FPU are assigned as the same exception event.
 The meaning of an exception is determined by software by reading system register FPSCR and interpreting the information it contains.
 If no bits are set in the FPU exception cause field of FPSCR when one or more of bits O, U, I, and V (in case of FTRV only) are set in the FPU exception enable field, this indicates that an actual FPU exception is not generated.
 Also, the destination register is not changed by any FPU exception handling operation.